matschaffer/matschaffer.com/tech/_posts/2011-04-15-cloudfoundry-virtualbox.md

 ---
 layout: post
 title: Running CloudFoundry with VirtualBox on OS X
+abstract: Here's how you can run your own CloudFoundry system within VirtualBox.
+Batteries included!
 ---

 So you might have seen the ["one click" installer](http://www.trottercashion.com/2011/04/14/automating-the-cloudfoundry-install.html) for CloudFoundry that my esteemed colleague Trotter Cashion posted yesterday.
 This is very cool.
 If you have an Ubuntu server handy you can run that script and you have a cloud.
 But I like to keep things local so I started working to get it installed on VirtualBox.
 And here's the solution, packaged as a script.